 “The MERVAL, [MERcado de VALores, literally Stock Market], is up just shy of 50% year to date, but with inflation falling rapidly and money starting to return to the country, the big opportunities are probably still ahead.”

 David and his family live in Cafayate, in Salta Province.
-You’ll have a chance to meet him and we’ll checkout his latest venture and wines of course, at Bad Brothers Wine Experience – the town’s newest wine bar and restaurant.
+You’ll have a chance to meet him and we’ll checkout his latest venture, at Bad Brothers Wine Experience – the town’s newest wine bar and restaurant.

 Among the wines featured at